 - Now, with the help of a microplane grater, grate the garlic so it blends well with the salad without being overpowering.

 - Chop the tomato, cilantro, green onions and bell pepper, adding them all to the big bowl.
 Mix to combine.
 Add the black beans and corn to the bowl.
-Season with salt, pepper and cumin, as well as the lemon juice and mix to combine.
+Season with salt, pepper and cumin, as well as the line juice and mix to combine.

 - Cut and dice the avocado, and mix it at the end, to avoid them breaking apart.